 Market Size

-Humanoid robots are typically considered best suited for tasks that are “dangerous, dirty, and dull.”
+Humanoid robots are particularly suited for tasks that are “dangerous, dirty, and dull.”
 Labor shortages often arise in jobs that pose health hazards, are necessary but unpleasant, or involve repetitive, tedious work.
 By 2035, the global demand for humanoid robots could reach between 1.1 million and 3.5 million units, assuming a labor substitution rate of up to 15% in industries such as car manufacturing and high-risk sectors like disaster rescue and nuclear reactor maintenance.

 Source: McKinsey